458 YouTube Flying Videos by Jan

 Pictures

-Scenic Flight to Little Shuswap Lake.
+445. Scenic Flight to Little Shuswap Lake.
+High

-High Level Views of the River Valley.
+Level Views of the River Valley.
 July 12, 2023

 I was

-originally flying to Salmon Arm airport, but heavy smoke from surrounding
+originally flying to Salmon Arm airport, but heavy smoke from surrounding forest

-forest fires made me to turn back earlier.
-Regardless, I have very good video
+fires made me to turn back earlier.
+Regardless, I have very good video of the South Thompson River valley from the higher elevation

-weather.
-It might be interesting year in Kamloops.
+might be interesting year in Kamloops.

 Also visited fire fighting air base to check the water bombers and take some